 My 3-year-old loves to be outdoors, no matter the weather.
-I often find her with a disappointed face when she discovers that it is dark already.
+I often find her with a disappointed face when she looks outside and discovers that it is dark already.

 1. Flashlight tag

 The children run around, one child has a flashlight and has to tag the other children by shining a light beam at them.

 In this game, children quietly sneak up to the "grandmother."
 If she hears footsteps, she shines her flashlight at the culprit and they return to the start.
 The object is to steal a piece of treasure the grandmother has at her side (we used glow in the dark balls) and get back to the start with them without being caught by the grandmother's flashlight beam.